rayferric/optifine-shaders/README.md

 ## Important Note

-The tagged version 0.0.1 is a previous in-dev snapshot that happened to work without many errors of the shaderpack.
+The tagged version 0.0.1 is a previous in-dev snapshot that happened to work without many errors.
 However it is not quite ready for production and the codebase has been completely reworked since then.

 ## Features and Bugs